 The Group operates a Long-Term Incentive Plan ("LTIP") for certain senior staff, including directors.
-A new scheme was introduced during the period and amounts earned during the period have been charged to the Statement of Comprehensive Income.
-The provision will be utilised at the end of the Third Licence period.
+A new scheme was introduced during the prior period and amounts earned during the year have been charged to the Statement of Comprehensive Income.
+The provision will be utilised through to the end of the third Licence extension period.

-No provisions for other liabilities or charges were accounted for in the Company at 31 March 2011
+No provisions for other liabilities or charges were accounted for in the Company at 31 March 2012